About the Nanaimo FCA Chapter

 The Nanaimo Chapter of the Federation of Canadian Artist strives to provide its members with several activities and shows.
 We are a group focused on sharing and learning from each other, and from other professional artists.
 We also try to provide a platform for showing our art via this website, our Facebook sites and a minimum of two shows annually.
 Please see the calendar for times of specific activities.
 The calendar and website are updated monthly.

-In 2017-2018, the Nanaimo Chapter will organize two shows.
-The Nanaimo Fine Art Show is a juried show to be held at the Nanaimo Conference Center from November 3rd to 5th, 2017.
+The Nanaimo Chapter aims to organize two shows each year.
+The Nanaimo Fine Art Show is a juried show to be held at the Nanaimo Conference Centre in early November.
 This event is highly publicized and draws a good crowd.
-We are planning to have a Gala by invitation only on November 3rd and a Meet-the-Artist evening with a silent auction on Saturday night, November 4th.
 We have opened a show Facebook page for Show related updates.
 You can find it by following this link: www.nanaimofineartshow.com .

 Members’ News and Brags